 - Project team – one small inexperienced team that must do it all – this results in staff turn over, quality problems and schedule overruns.

-- Culture – not conducive to team work – soloed and full of anti-supporters – traditional organization.
+- Culture – not conducive to team work – silo’s, lack of skills and full of anti-supporters – traditional organization like financial and government.

 - Capacity planning – projecting capacity needs (Servers, network, storage) and accounting for provisioning timelines (Provisioning lead times can be weeks or months depending on complexity of operating environment) for your environment.
 Weekly reporting is highly recommended to stay on top of projects versus reality.